-Though system and network performance are kept improving on every latest Windows OS and Windows updates, still the following methods will be helpful to make Windows 7, 8.1 and Windows 10 network faster.
+Though the performance of the OS and network keep improving in every Windows updates, still the following methods will be helpful to make Windows 7, 8.1 and Windows 10 network faster.
 You might face network slowness issue on your Windows computer mostly when you try to access or make network communication (data transfer) with other older versions of Windows.

 The network is a major factor in computing.
-Windows 7 computers will be slow in accessing network shares on old MS Windows servers and non MS Operating systems including Sun and Linux.
-It is applicable for Windows 10 and 8.1 too.
-Accessing data and transferring data over network are still problem in this case.
+Windows 7 computers will be slow in accessing network shares on older MS Windows servers and non-MS Operating systems including Sun and Linux.
+You may face similar issues in Windows 10 and 8.1 too.
+Accessing and transferring data over the network could be a problem when you have a mixed OS environment.
 Resolving DNS requests internally (LAN or WAN) and externally (Internet) also could be slow on Windows 7.
 The following methods worked for me to speed up Windows 7, 8.1 and 10 networking with NT, 2003 and Sun servers and other clients.
-It does not harm to try below steps and see whether they are improving your computer network speed.
+You can try below steps and see whether they are improving your computer network and data transfer speed.

 Some of the below screenshots are taken from Windows 7 computer, but you can find similar ways and steps on your Windows 10 or 8.1 computers.
+I have combined a few special steps that can be used on Windows Vista if you are still using it.
 As said earlier, these steps will improve the network speed on the Local Area Network (LAN) to access (read and write) files.
-Not all steps will help in improving the Internet speed.
+Few steps will help in improving Internet speed.

 If your Windows 10 computer is not getting IP through cable network or Wi-Fi and saying ‘Limited connectivity’ issue, please refer this guide.
 It has solved the issue and that has been acknowledged by many users.